 - School-based programs – The Accelerator is investigating programs for treating children in schools, such as intermittent preventive treatment for malaria and anemia testing and treatment.”
 GiveWell's non-verbatim summary of a conversation with Evidence Action, November 30, 2021

-This is in expectation, see calculations here.
-Note that this is not total, room for more funding for all GiveWell-funded programs but new programming being implemented in 2025 by Evidence Action as a result of this renewal.
+This is in expectation; see here.
+Note that this is not total room for more funding for all GiveWell-funded programs but new programming being implemented in 2025 by Evidence Action as a result of this renewal.

 These estimates were developed in collaboration with Evidence Action.
 For example, Evidence Action estimated a 25% chance the Accelerator would lead to significantly less than $40 million in new programming per year.
 Jeff Grosz, Senior Director Evidence Action Accelerator, Email to GiveWell, October 26, 2021 (unpublished)

-We guess there’s a 65% chance that this grant will yield roughly $40 to 65 million per year of room for more funding identified by the end of 2025 at cost-effectiveness equal to or greater than our marginal dollar.
+We guess there’s a 65% chance that this grant will yield roughly $40 to $65 million per year of room for more funding identified by the end of 2025 at cost-effectiveness equal to or greater than our marginal dollar.
 See here.
 Evidence Action expects about 25% of eventual funding for scaled opportunities identified by the end of 2025 to come from sources other than GiveWell.

 We guess that the opportunities Evidence Action identifies will be 8x more cost-effective than cash transfers on average, and that without the Accelerator we would spend that cash on opportunities that are 6x as cost-effective as cash transfers.
 See here.